 This recipe makes two pounds of pizza dough.
 Since most recipes call for a one-pound ball of dough, it's easy to swap this dough in when a homemade or store-bought dough is called for in a recipe.

 If you're keeping it classic, our simple margarita pizza recipe won't let you down.
 For something more substantial, try our steak pizza with peppers and onions or this sausage, mushroom, and pickled-pepper combination.
-And if you're feeling adventurous, we strongly recommend this citrusy pie which features not one but two Italian cheeses.
+And if you're feeling adventurous, we strongly recommend this citrusy pie which is a favorite of Martha's—it features not one but two Italian cheeses.

-And then, of course, there are the non-pizza uses for this pizza crust.
-Use it for a calzone or stromboli, tie it into garlic knots or shape it into a pillowy pull-apart bread, or go the sweet route and whip up some irresistible sticky buns.
+Of course, there are non-pizza uses for this pizza crust.
+Use it for a calzone or stromboli, tie it into garlic knots or shape it into a pillowy pull-apart bread.
+You can even go the sweet route and whip up some irresistible sticky buns.